-Course venue: The course is based in the Kew Herbarium, Library, Art & Archives (situated next to the Main Gate to the Gardens on Kew Green); about 15 minutes’ walk from Kew Gardens Underground station (District Line/London Overground) and 10 minutes’ walk from Kew Bridge station (South West Trains).
+The course is based in the Kew Herbarium, Library, Art & Archives (situated next to Elizabeth Gate), about 15 minutes walk from Kew Gardens Underground station (District Line/London Overground) and ten minutes walk from Kew Bridge station (South West Trains).

 Who is the course designed for?